UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 <center> $$d \sim \sum_{d=1}^D d \cdot \frac {\text{exp}(-C_i(d))} {\sum_{d'} \text{exp}(-C_i(d'))}$$</center>

 ### Upsampling (Refinement)
 To upsample the image the disparity map is first bilinearly upsampled to the output size.
 It then is passed through the refinement layer which consists of a single 3x3 convolution.
-This convolution is followed by 6 residual blocks with 3x3 dilated convolutions (to increase the receptive field), with dilation factors of 1,2,4,8, and 1 respectiveley.
+This convolution is followed by 6 residual blocks with 3x3 dilated convolutions (to increase the receptive field), with dilation factors of 1,2,4,8, and 1 respectively.
 The final output is run through a 3x3 convolutional layer.
 The authors tried two different techniques, one running the upsample once and another cascading the upsample layer for further refinement.
 As the refinement method performed best, we chose this method in our experiments.
 ### Loss Function
 Loss is computed as the difference between the ground truth disparity and the predicted disparity at $k$, the given refinement level (k = 0 denoting output before any refinement) and is given by the following equation.
 In this case the function $p$ is the two parameter robust loss function from the "A more general loss function paper" [6].
 This loss function is also used in HITNet as mentioned above.